All Episodes

 I hope you had a chance to watch it via video podcast.

-Once again, cutting edge of Societal Evolution.
+Once again, cutting edge of societal evolution.

-New York Times headline today, Big Tobacco defeats sick kids.
+New York Times headline today, Big Tobacco Defeats Sick Kids.

 This is about the Oregon cigarette tax increase.

-That would have raised the state's cigarette tax by 85 cents a pack to help pay for health care for uninsured children.
+And they write, one of the biggest disappointments in Tuesday's election was the defeat of an Oregon BI ballot initiative that would have raised the state's cigarette tax by 85 cents a pack to help pay for health care for uninsured children.

 The outcome is a testament more than anything else to the shamelessness of the nation's big tobacco companies.

-As usual, the arrogant elitists at the New York Times don't understand it.
+No, as usual, the arrogant elitists at the New York Times don't understand it.

 Big tobacco didn't defeat anybody.

-They were trying to pave the way for a national version, the S chip version.
+They were trying to pave the way for a national version, the S-CHIP version.

-And they said when we pass this thing out there and we're people are going to show they're all for it.
+And they said, when we pass this thing out there and people are going to show they're all for it, why this is going to give all kinds of Democrats cover.

 And the exact opposite has happened.

-The people of Oregon defeated it, and it wasn't close.
+The people of Oregon defeated it and it wasn't close.

 It was 6040.

-And so now the big message that was going to be sent to Washington on the S-Chip bill is the exact opposite.
+And so now the big message that was going to be sent to Washington on the S-CHIP bill is the exact opposite that what they hoped it would be.

-Tone deaf.
+Tone dea.

-In fact, it's not tone-deaf.
+In fact, it's not tone deaf.

 They probably look at that result in Oregon.